Chimpanzees At Belfast Zoo Made A Ladder Out Of A Branch Downed By A Storm And Escaped Their Enclosure

 A group of chimpanzees at the Belfast Zoo staged an escape that would have made Steve McQueen proud, using a downed branch as a makeshift ladder and climbing out of their enclosure in the aftermath of a storm.

-As the Guardian noted, the chimp breakout was captured on film by an astonished zoo visitor who saw the primates work together to turn a branch into an escape ladder.
+As the Guardian noted, the chimp breakout was captured on film by an astonished zoo visitor, who saw the primates work together to turn a branch into an escape ladder.
 Visitors said they saw the chimpanzees prop the branch against the side of their enclosure and then scale over the wall holding them inside.

 Though most appeared to stay on the edges of the enclosure, some visitors said they saw one of the chimpanzees emerge from the bushes next to a path.

-The video of the escape gained viral attention online, thanks in part to commentary from a child who was heard yelling: “Don’t escape, you bad little gorilla.”
+The video of the escape gained viral attention online, thanks in part to commentary from a child.

-The child grew increasingly excited as more of the chimpanzees used the branch to hop to the top of the wall keeping them in the enclosure.
+The child grew increasingly excited as more of the chimpanzees used the branch to hop to the top of the wall, which kept them contained in the enclosure.

 “Mom, it’s escaping!” the boy yelled as a second chimpanzee joined the first escapee.